m4ce/fluffy/README.md

 ## Puppet integration

-There is a Puppet module available on the [PuppetForge](https://forge.puppet.com/m4ce/fluffy).
+A module is available on [PuppetForge](https://forge.puppet.com/m4ce/fluffy).

 ## Running in Docker